cognitedata/inso-bootstrap-cli/README.md

 ```

 ### Azure setup

-For using Azure as IdP, some configurations need to be performed in azure.
+To use Azure Active Directory (Azure AD) as the IdP, you must first register the CLI as an app in Azure AD.

-- Create an app registration in AAD (Azure Active Directory).
-  - Ensure the application is member of the AAD group assigned as oidc-admin-group.
+1. Create an app registration in Azure AD.
+Make sure that the application is a member of the Azure AD group assigned as `oidc-admin-group`.
-  - Create a secret for the app registration to be used in the .env variable BOOTSTRAP_IDP_CLIENT_SECRET.
+2. Create a secret for the app registration and add it to the BOOTSTRAP_IDP_CLIENT_SECRET .env variable.
-  - The application id is to be used in the .env variable BOOTSTRAP_IDP_CLIENT_ID
+3. Use the Azure AD application ID in the BOOTSTRAP_IDP_CLIENT_ID .env variable

-## Bootstrap CLI concept
+## Bootstrap CLI concepts

-The Bootstrap CLI aims to tackle both DAY1 and DAY2 activities related to Access Management.
-This includes:
+The Bootstrap CLI tackles both DAY1 and DAY2 activities related to access management:

 - Groups
 - Scopes
-  - Data Sets
+  - Data sets
-  - RAW DBs
+  - Raw databases

-**DAY1** activities are initial setup and configurations before a system can be used.
+**DAY1** activities relates to the initial setup and configuration before the system can be used.

-Followed by **DAY2** activities which are the operational use of the system and scaling.
+The **DAY2** activities cover scaling and operating the system.

-Cognite provides support for a list of **DAY1** activities, to enable governance best-practices from the start, such as:
+Cognite provides support for a list of **DAY1** activities to enable governance best practices from the start, such as:

-* **Secure access management** to control access for users, apps and services to the various types of resources (data sets, assets, files, events, time series, etc.) in CDF
+- **Secure access management** to control access for users, apps and services to the various types of resources (data sets, assets, files, events, time series, etc.) in CDF.
-* **Data Sets** to document and track data lineage
+- **Datasets** to document and track data lineage.
-* **Data quality** like monitoring the data integration pipelines into CDF
+- **Data quality** to monitor the data integration pipelines into CDF.

-As all of this is connected to each other, and it is spanning customers Identity Provider (Azure AD) and CDF, this tool utilizes the CDF API for a configuration driven approach for the CDF part.
+These areas are interconnected and span the customers' identity provider (Azure AD) and CDF.
+The CLI uses the CDF API and a configuration-driven approach for the CDF areas.

 ### Secure access management

-**Secure access management** requires connection of IdP Groups (most often Azure AD (AAD) groups) to CDF Groups.
-User or app Authentication is provided by customers IdP and Authorization by CDF Groups.
-CDF Groups are defined through capabilities and actions (like "Timeseries" capability with "Read/Write" actions).
+**Secure access management** requires IdP groups (most often Azure AD groups) to be linked to CDF groups.
+Authenticating users and apps is handled by the customer's IdP and authorization is handled by CDF groups.
+CDF groups are defined by capabilities and actions (for example, a "time series" capability with "read/write" actions).

-**Secure access management** related configuration targets:
+**Secure access management** configuration:

-* CDF Groups and links to IdP Groups
+- Link CDF groups and IdP groups.
-* IdP-owner responsibilities:
-  * IdP Group creation
+- IdP owner responsibilities:
+  - Create IdP group(s).
-  * Service-principal (user and apps) creation and mapping to IdP Groups
+  - Create service principals (users and apps) and map them to IdP groups

-### Data Sets
+### Data sets

-CDF **Data Sets** are used to scope CDF Groups capabilities to a set of CDF Resources.
-This allows fencing future usage, to stay within this scope.
-Creation of new Data Sets is a governance related action and is executed by a defined process.
-An exception is CDF RAW data which is scoped through CDF RAW Databases.
+CDF **datasets** scope CDF groups' capabilities to a set of CDF resources.
+This allows you to fence future usage and stay within your scope.
+Creating new datasets is a governance action to be executed by a defined process.
+An exception is CDF Raw data which is scoped through CDF Raw databases.

-CDF **Scopes** related configuration targets:
-* CDF Data Sets
-* CDF RAW Databases
+CDF **scopes** configuration:

+- CDF datasets
+- CDF Raw databases

-## Bootstrap CLI makes Access-Control and Data Lineage manageable
+## Bootstrap CLI makes access-control and data lineage manageable

-CDF Groups allows creation of very complex configurations the many different capabilities (~30), actions (2-5) and scopes (x).
-To establish a **manageable** and **understandable** access-control & data-lineage, the `bootstrap-cli` uses an approach to reduce the complexity by templating and packaging.
-In addition, namespaces help add operational semantic (meaning).
+CDF groups allow you to create very complex configurations from many different capabilities (~30), actions (2-5), and scopes (x).
+To establish **manageable** and **understandable** access control and data lineage, the `bootstrap-cli` uses templating and packaging to reduce the complexity.
+In addition, it uses namespaces to add operational semantics (meaning).

 ### Namespaces

-A two-layered hierarchy allows organization of a growing list of CDF Groups.
+A two-layered hierarchy allows you to organize a growing list of CDF groups.

-The first layer of the hierarchy is a namespace and the second one is individual elements within a namespace.
-An example of this could be having the following namespaces with explanation for why this could be a good idea:
+The first layer of the hierarchy is a namespace and the second layer is individual elements within a namespace.
+For example, you can have the following namespaces with explanations:

-- **src**: to scope 3rd party sources
+- **src**: to scope 3rd party sources.
-- **fac**: to scope customer facilities by name
+- **fac**: to scope customer facilities by name.
-- **ca**: to scope "corporate applications" (SAP, Salesforce, ...)
+- **ca**: to scope "corporate applications" (SAP, Salesforce, ...).
-- **uc**: to scope your use-cases ("UC:001 - Flow Optimization", "UC:002 - Trading Balances"
+- **uc**: to scope your use-cases ("UC:001 - Flow Optimization", "UC:002 - Trading Balances".
-- **in**: to scope user-input from UIs
+- **in**: to scope user input from UIs.

-A namespace allows each project to apply **the** operational semantic, which fits your project and customers terminology.
+A namespace allows each project to apply the operational semantic that fits the project and the customer's terminology.

-This is just an example of namespaces used in projects today, but you are free to choose whatever names fit your project.
+The above is an example of namespaces, and you can modify the namespaces to fit your project.

-Good style is to keep the names short and add long names and details to the `description` fields.
+Best practice is to keep the names short and add long names and details to the `description` fields.

 ### Templating

-1. CDF Groups are created in `OWNER` and `READ` pairs
+1. CDF groups are created in `OWNER` and `READ` pairs.
-   - **All** capabilities are handled the same, and are applied
+   - **All** capabilities are handled the same and are applied:
-     - as either an `OWNWER`-set
+     - as an `OWNER` set.
-     - or as a `READ`-only-set
+     - OR as a `READ`-only set
-   - access-control only works through scopes, but within your scopes you can work without limits
+   - Access control only works through scopes.
+Within your scopes, you can work without limits.
-2. The CDF Groups can be called "strict-scoped" meaning that access-control to this group only allows reading and writing data to the available scopes
+2. The CDF groups can be called "strict-scoped", meaning that access control to the group only allows reading and writing data to the available scopes.
-   - no data can exist outside the predefined scopes
+   - No data can exist outside the predefined scopes.
-   - no user or app can create additional scopes
+   - No user or app can create additional scopes.

 ### Packaging

-1. Every `OWNER/READ` pair of CDF Groups is configured with the same package of scopes:
+1. Every `OWNER/READ` pair of CDF groups is configured with the same package of scopes:
-   - two RAW DBs (one for staging, one for state-stores)
+   - Two Raw DBs (one for staging, one for state-stores).
-   - one Data Set (for all CDF Resource types, as capabilities are not restricted)
+   - One data set (for all CDF resource types, as capabilities are not restricted)
-   -  `OWNER` Groups can be configured with additional shared-access to scopes of other CDF Groups
+   - `OWNER` groups can be configured with additional shared access to scopes of other CDF groups.
-   - this allows users (or apps) working on a Use-Case (`uc`)
+   - This allows users (or apps) working on a Use-Case (`uc`):
-     1. to read data from scopes of other Source (`src`) groups and
+     1. To read data from scopes of other source (`src`) groups, and
-     2. to write the processed and value-added data to its own scope
+     2. To write the processed and value-added data to its own scope,
-     3. allowing data-lineage from sources through use-case model to data-products
+     3. Allowing data lineage from sources through use-case model to data products.

 ### Bootstrap CLI example

-Here is an extract from the example config `config-deploy-example-v2.yml` which uses the main abilities of the CLI.
+Below is an extract from the example config `config-deploy-example-v2.yml` which uses the main features of the CLI.
 (The suffix `-v2` indicates that the configuration is based using the latest v2 release syntax.)

 ```yaml